 Why is maintaining vaginal pH important for your health?

-The pH level of your vagina, whether it’s acidic or basic, plays an important part in determining whether it’s healthy.
+Vaginal pH (the pH level of your vagina), whether it’s acidic or basic, plays an important part in determining whether it’s healthy.

 The optimal labial pH range is 4.5 to 5.5, which is higher than the optimal vaginal pH.
 The reason is that our labial skin, like the rest of the skin on our body, has a protective acid mantle that provides a barrier against the wrong bacteria and subsequent infection.